 Plenty of managers hold authority.
 Fewer actually lead.

-Leadership shows up in behavior.
-In consistency.
-In the way decisions are communicated and owned.
+Leadership shows up in consistent behaviour and in the way decisions are communicated and owned.
 Teams don’t follow job titles.
 They follow direction, confidence, and trust.

-There’s also accountability.
-Not the kind that blames people when things go wrong.
-The kind that sets clear expectations upfront.
-One leader made a simple change: every project started with defined roles and measurable outcomes.
-No ambiguity.
-Team performance improved almost instantly.
+There’s also the matter of accountability—not the kind that blames people when things go wrong, but the kind that sets clear expectations upfront.
+When projects begin with clearly defined roles and measurable outcomes, ambiguity is eliminated, and team performance improves naturally.

 People don’t need constant motivation.
 They need clarity and consistency.
 Give them that, and most will do their best work.